 Understanding M12 Connectors in Industrial Automation

-In the realm of industrial automation, robotics, and fieldbus systems, M12 connectors have become an indispensable component.
+In industrial automation, robotics, and fieldbus systems, M12 connectors have become an indispensable component.
 Despite their historical association with aviation, today their primary use is in smart manufacturing and sensor connectivity.
 This article explores M12 connectors, including their definition, key features, technical specifications, and selection guidelines.

 What is an M12 Connector?